Missouri Military and Veterans Benefits

-Members of the inactive reserves (IRR) are not eligible for DEFENDERS services.
+Service members in the inactive reserves (IRR) are not eligible for DEFENDERS services

 Missouri Substitute Addresses for Homeless Veterans: Homeless Veterans are authorized to use charitable, religious, fraternal, or Veterans organization as a mailing address to receive state or federal assistance.
 Organizations must meet the following requirements:

 Purpose of the organization is to provide charitable, religious, fraternal, or Veterans services

 Organization has been providing these services for more than 10 years